Ilya-Muromets/Pani/README.md

 * To avoid accidental rotations, the app assumes you are recording in portrait mode, and .dng files will always be in portrait orientation
 * If it's behaving weird try turning the app off and on again

+## Acknowledgment
+This app was initially developed during my (ilya) summer 2023 Google internship, with a lot of support from my managers (Francois Bleibel and Kiran Murphy) and the wider Gcam team.
+A big thanks to them for making this project possible.

 Good luck,
 Ilya